blueyi/Download_bcz/README.md

 Earth Hour	Do you want to take part in “Earth Hour this time around?	http://baicizhan.qiniucdn.com/cropped_images/20110326_08_56_17_188.jpg
 ```

-7.If you want to auto shutdown your computer when download completed, you need pass `-S` at the end of your command line, eg:`Download.exe file1.txt file2.txt -S`.
+7.If you want to auto shutdown your computer when download completed, you need pass `-S` at your command line, eg:`Download.exe file1.txt file2.txt -S`.
 If you need cancle the pre-set of auto shutdown, you should input `n/N` according to the promote.
+If you want to pass another arrgument at the meantime, just pass it, eg:`Download_1.2.exe -dfS http://example.com file1.txt file2.txt`.

 8.If you like,you can store your url in text file like this:
 >test.txt